Optimal MIMO Combining for Blind Federated Edge Learning with Gradient Sparsification: System Model

 \section{System Model}

-We consider an FL system with $K$ single-antenna terminals/clients participating in training a global learning model assisted by one edge server (base station) equipped with $M$ antennas.
+We consider an FL system with $K$ single-antenna clients participating in training a global learning model assisted by an edge server (base station) equipped with $M$ antennas.
 The learning model is represented by a $d$-dimensional parameter vector $\grad\in\reals^d$.
-The goal of collaborative training is to find the optimal parameter vector $\grad^*$ that minimizes some empirical loss function defined by
+The goal is to find the optimal parameter vector $\grad^*$ that minimizes an empirical loss function defined by

-where $F_k(\grad)$ is the loss function computed over the local training data set possessed by device $k$, and $w_k$ is the weight factor associated with device $k$.
+where $F_k(\grad)$ is the loss function computed over the local training data set possessed by client $k$, and $w_k$ is the weight factor associated with client $k$.